 Microsoft Excel includes a number of little known shortcuts, tips, and tricks to quickly manage the worksheets in a workbook.
 These hidden tricks can be big timesavers as you move between worksheets, and add, rename, and copy Excel worksheets.
-The following tips apply to all versions of Microsoft Excel including Excel 2016, Excel 2013, Excel 2010, and Excel 2007.
+The following tips apply to all versions of Microsoft Excel including Excel 2016, Excel 2013, and Excel 2010.

 1. Quickly Move to a Worksheet

 To quickly navigate to a worksheet in an Excel workbook, right-click on any of the triangle navigation buttons (located immediately to the left of the worksheet tabs) to display a pop-up menu of worksheet names.
 Then, choose the worksheet you want to move to.
 In Excel 2010 and earlier versions, click on the More Sheets… option if the worksheet you want isn’t shown.